dghuuloc/CS.Teach/LaTex/README.md

 ```tex
 \textbf{\textit{Bold and Italic!}}
 ```

+## Pagebreaks, Linebreaks & Paragraphs
+You can create a new page by using the `\newpage` command.
+Similarly, you can jump to a new line using the `\newline` command.
+There is another shortcut for creating a line break.
+You can also use the double back-slash `\\` wherever you want to create a line-break.

 ## Lists
 Personally, I could not live without bullet lists, they just make everything look clean and organised.
 Here is how you can make one in LaTeX: